Last updated: June 10, 2023

 To make sure that everyone has a common understanding of “show respect and courtesy to each other,” we have adopted the following code of conduct.
 The code of conduct is enforced by the Caretakers, who have green usernames and are displayed at the top of the member list in the SIBR Discord server.

 The following types of behavior are unacceptable in SIBR and constitute code of conduct violations.

 SIBR’s Code of Conduct isn’t just for defining and preventing unacceptable behavior — it’s also an intentional effort to define our culture.
 Everyone in SIBR takes part in building it, so we hope you will model the behavior you’d like to see in others and remember these three guidelines:

-tempcheck— Carl will react to messages with the word
+tempcheck— Our bot aeguir will react to messages with the word

 tempcheckwith three emoji to gauge how participants are feeling about a conversation. ✅ indicates the conversation is fine; ⚠️ indicates that this is a somewhat sensitive subject and to approach with caution; 🛑 is a request to move on to another topic.

 :pause_button:) to ask for space to collect your thoughts, and use ▶️ (

 :arrow_forward:) after you’ve gotten the space you needed.
 When you see someone use the pause button, please wait for the user to finish their thoughts and use ▶️ before typing any more responses.
 If the user has stopped typing for a few minutes, it’s OK to check in and ask if they’re ready for an unpause.

 :octagonal_sign:) emoji to ask that the chat move on to another topic.
 If you see somebody use this in chat, please drop the subject immediately and move on.
 If it’s unclear what they’ve asked to stop, either ask the user if they seem like they’d be comfortable responding to you, or contact the Caretakers to step in.